 Senior Management and Risk Takers (relative to the UK operations for ANZBEL) - Senior Management includes those performing Significant Influence Functions.
+Risk

-Risk Takers includes those whose professional activities have a material impact on the firm's risk profile.
-For 2017, ANZ's UK operations for ANZBEL had a total of 5 Senior Management and Risk Taker roles (6 individuals due to movement in roles) (6 roles and individuals in 2016).
+Takers includes those whose professional activities have a material impact on the firm's risk profile.
+For 2018, ANZ's UK operations for ANZBEL had a total of 6 Senior Management and Risk Taker roles (6 individuals); 5 roles in 2017 (6 individuals due to movement in roles).

-As at 30 September 2017, the HRC consisted of four members, all of whom are independent Non-Executive Directors1.
+As at 30 September 2018, the HRC consisted of five members, all of whom are independent Non-Executive Directors1.